rcannon/metabolism/README.md

 ## Installation and Running

+This project is intended to run on Deception/Marianas.
-From the top-level directory in deception or marianas:
+From the top-level project directory, run:
 ```
 $ source env.sh
 $ bash_scripts/setup_prereqs.sh